prog4biol/pfb2019/README.md

 #### Collaboration

-Using a Version Control System makes it possible to edit a document with others without the fear of overwritting someone's changes, even if more than one person is working on the same part of the document.
+Using a Version Control System makes it possible to edit a document with others without the fear of overwriting someone's changes, even if more than one person is working on the same part of the document.
 All the changes can be merged into one document.
 These documents are all stored one place.

 #### Storing Versions